magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 ### Performance improvements

 *  **Reduction in the size of network transfers between Redis and Magento**.
-Plugin list configuration is now generated during the execution of the `di:compile` command.
+Plugin list configuration is now generated during the execution of the `bin/magento di:compile` command.
 This configuration information is written to generated metadata folders based on scope.
 Previously, this information was stored in cache.
-Resulting performance improvements include:

-   *  Network cache size has decreased by 10 - 15%
-   *  Execution time for many scenarios has been improved by 3%<!--- MC-31617-->
+Resulting performance improvements include a decrease in network cache size and execution time for many scenarios.<!--- MC-31617-->

 *  **Enhanced message queue consumer performance**.
 Three new configuration settings support a decrease of 20% in consumer queue CPU consumption.
 These optional parameters provide increased control over consumers and save server resources.
-See Extension Developer's guide for a description of the `maxIdleTime`, `sleep`, and `onlySpawnWhenMessageAvailable` parameters.
+SSee [Configure message queues]({{page.baseurl}}/guides/extension-dev-guide/message-queues/config-mq.html) for a description of the `maxIdleTime`, `sleep`, and `onlySpawnWhenMessageAvailable` parameters.

 *  **Improved execution time** for `bin/magento` commands.